 As a coach and mentor, I’ve had to learn how to help my students answer their own questions instead of giving them the answer myself.

-In Online Business For Her, all the answers are inside the course, but I also let my students e-mail me with their questions or ask during our live calls.
-Instead of answering these emails with all the answers, I help them answer their own questions.
+In Grow You, we dive much deeper into this.
+I let my students e-mail me with their questions or ask during our live calls.
+Instead of answering these questions with all the answers, I help them answer their own questions.

 I want to help you answer YOUR questions.
 I want you to get better at answering your own questions so that you automatically get better at moving forward.